-- Longitudinal joints between the panels shall be incorporated in the test assembly and end fixings. - Results for horizontally installed wall panels are valid for vertically installed panels and vice versa. - If panels of different thicknesses are manufactured, thinnest panel shall be tested and test results are valid for all thicknesses. - Results for one core material are valid for the tested core material only. - If different types of face materials are used, only the thinnest type needs to be tested and the results are valid for all thicker face materials within the same family.
-For different types of metals, a result for a metal with lower density is always valid for a metal face with a higher density. - Tests should be carried out for one type of joint construction.
+- Base criteria for establishing of product family: core material, metal face material, sandwich panel joint design / geometry, type of sealant, sealant material. - Longitudinal joints between the panels and end fixings shall be incorporated into the test assembly. - 4.3.7.1 Evaluation of test results and field of application - Results for horizontally installed wall panels are valid for vertically installed panels and vice versa. - If panels of different thicknesses are manufactured, the thinnest panel shall be tested, and test results are valid for all thicknesses. - Results for one core material are valid for the tested core material only. - If different thicknesses of face materials are used, only the thinnest type needs to be tested and the results are valid for all other thicker materials within the same family.
+For different types of metals, a result for a metal with lower density is always valid for a metal with a higher density. - Tests should be carried out for one type of joint construction.
 Results are then valid for other joint constructions with the same type of sealing system.
-Results for constructions without sealants are also valid for constructions with sealants.
+Results for joint constructions without sealants are also valid for constructions with sealants. - Tests should be carried out for one type of joint sealant.
+Results for one type of sealant are valid for other sealants within the same family with same material properties within given tolerances.